Putting The Gloss Back Into A Supercharged Jaguar XK-R

 The Jaguar badge has always symbolised the epitome of British sports cars although in later years the name has become synonymous with luxury saloon cars.
-The XK model was launched as a grand tourer series in 1996 with the second generation unveiled ten years later.
+The XK model (the XK-R would soon follow) was launched as a grand tourer series in 1996 with the second generation unveiled ten years later.
 Designer Ian Callum claimed his inspiration behind the curvier, full bodied look was the actress, Kate Winslet!

 Curves aside, the new style XK isn’t to everyone’s taste.
 There can be no arguing the body styling for the new XK-R S is entirely given over to performance, sacrificing the more traditional Jaguar-look favoured by some enthusiasts.
 None can argue however, that the supercharged XK-R is a driver’s car.
 A 5 litre V8 engine putting out 542bhp and enough torque to excite even the most hardened of track day drivers, is accompanied by the most amazing throaty grumbling noises!
 A Performance Active exhaust makes sure everyone knows this car is around the corner whilst for the driver, the Adaptive Dynamic set up, Active Differential, 10mm reduced ride height and a 0-60mph in 4.4 seconds gives a thrill that coaxes goose bumps from the most unflappable of adrenaline junkies.
 Of particular note, the new design featured an aluminium monocoque bodyshell to support load stresses over the length of the vehicle as well as through the chassis, providing a more stable drive through twists and turns, even in the cabriolet.